Online Multi Camera-IMU Calibration: Abstract

 \section{Abstract}

 Visual-inertial navigation systems are powerful in their ability to accurately estimate localization of mobile systems within complex environments that preclude the use of global navigation satellite systems.
 However, these navigation systems are reliant on accurate and up-to-date temporospatial calibrations of the sensors being used.
 As such, online estimators for these parameters are useful in resilient systems.
-This paper presents an extension to existing Kalman Filter based frameworks for estimating and calibrating the extrinsic parameters of multi-camera IMU systems.
-In addition to extending the filter framework to include multiple camera sensors, the measurement model was reformulated to make use of measurement data that is typically made available in fiducial detection software.
-A secondary filter layer was used to estimate time translation parameters without closed-loop feedback of sensor data.
-Experimental calibration results, including the use of cameras with non-overlapping fields of view, were used to validate the stability and accuracy of the filter formulation when compared to offline methods.
-Finally the generalized filter code has been open-sourced and is available online.
+In this paper, we present an extension to existing Kalman Filter based frameworks for estimating and calibrating the extrinsic parameters of IMU and multi-camera systems.
+In addition to extended the filter framework to include multiple camera sensors, we reformulate the measurement model to make use of measurement data that is typically available in fiducial detection software.
+Finally, we include a secondary set of filters that estimate the time translation parameters without closed-loop feedback.
+Experimental calibration results, including cameras with non-overlapping fields of view.
+Finally the code has been open-sourced and made available.